COSC3020/tsp-local-search-mjschrader307/README.md

 ### Stopping Criterion

-My stopping criterion was that no improvement was found after checking every possible swappage of edge pairs, given the current best route.
+My stopping criterion was that no improvement was found after checking every possible swappage of edge pairs given the current best route.
 I declared and managed an `improved` flag to keep track of this.
 The stoppage happens when both of the nested for-loops run completely without setting `improved` to `true`, which means no improvement was found.

 ### Runtime